 The Michael F. Bassman Honors Thesis Award recognizes excellence in research and writing

 by students in East Carolina University's Honors College.
 The award is sponsored by the Joyner Library and honors Dr. Michael F. Bassman, Associate Professor of Foreign Languages & Literatures, formerly Associate Vice Chancellor of the Honors Program, and its first Distinguished Honors Professor.

 Theses are to be submitted in fulfillment of the requirements for graduation from East Carolina University and be approved by the Honors College.
-Theses/projects successfully submitted for graduation in December 2012, Spring 2013, Summer 2013, December 2013, or Spring 2014 will be considered in this award cycle.
-Theses/projects completed too late to be considered for this year may be submitted in the next (2014) cycle.
+Theses/projects successfully submitted for graduation in December 2013, Spring 2014, or Summer 2014, will be considered in this award cycle.
+Theses/projects completed too late to be considered for this year may be submitted in the next (2015) cycle.

 Theses will be judged both on the quality of the research as well as the quality of the writing.
 The recipient of the award will exemplify the ideals of the Honors College of strong character and a commitment to academic success.
+The winner of the award will also reflect in their coursework and extracurricular activities Dr. Bassman's belief in the value of a liberal education.
+The Committee may request that the candidate provide a transcript or listing of courses taken.
 The thesis/project must be submitted by the thesis/project advisor (or another faculty member familiar with the student and the quality of the student's thesis/project work), with the student’s permission, accompanied by a paragraph attesting to the quality of the research/project.
 Additional letters of faculty support are not required but may be submitted.

 An electronic copy (email attachment) should be sent to firstname.lastname@example.org.

 A cover sheet must accompany the paper, containing: